-4 Discussion and outlook
+10 4 Discussion and outlook

-The most straightforward advantages of coupling CESM to MEDUSA are two-fold.
-First, the sediment model offers the explicit modelling of chemical and physical processes in the upper sediments, and second, modelled sediment stacks provided the climate model with sedimentary "archives".
+The most straightforward advantages of coupling CESM to MEDUSA are two-fold: First, the sediment model offers the explicit modelling of chemical and physical processes in the upper sediments, and second, modelled sediment stacks provided the climate model with sedimentary "archives".
 In future applications, those two advantages will facilitate a direct comparison between the climate model and (paleoceanographic) data taken from sediments, which will provide a valuable constraint on the model from a paleoclimatological/paleoceanographic viewpoint.
-Otherwise, one would need to translate records obtained from sediments in an empirical way to corresponding variables of the ocean model, which would introduce an additional source of uncertainty to the model-data comparison.
+Otherwise, one would need to translate records obtained from sediments into corresponding variables of the ocean model, which would introduce an additional source of uncertainty to the model-data comparison.
 Those advantages are clearly demonstrated in the comparison of the solid weight-fraction distribution among EXCPL, EXORG, and the observation-based data.
 Additionally, the state of the upper sediments at a certain time has a vertical structure reflecting the "memory" of past states because the vertical mixing of the solid phase occurs by means of bioturbation.
-MEDUSA has an adequate model structure including interphase biodiffusion (Munhoven, 2007) to simulate such a hysteresis effect, thereby a modelled time series of sediment properties will be available as well.
+MEDUSA has an adequate model structure including interphase biodiffusion (Munhoven, 2007) to simulate such a hysteresis effect, thereby a modelled time-series of sediment properties will be available as well.

 In addition to the direct advantages, the sediment model will influence the simulated ocean biogeochemistry by providing more realistic boundary conditions.
-The early diagenetic processes in the upper sediments produce the chemical fluxes to the ocean and hence directly affect the chemical composition of the bottom water.
+The early diagenetic processes in the upper sediments produce the chemical fluxes to the ocean, hence directly affect the chemical composition of the bottom water.
 The results of this study suggest that the feedback from the upper sediments would have substantial impacts on the bottom-water chemistry even at millennial timescales.
-Consequently, it would be worth considering carefully how to model the sediment feedback in an ocean or climate model, and a prognostic sediment model that simulates the early diagenetic processes explicitly will have an advantage, especially if it is used for a climate simulation covering different climate states and the transitions between them.
-In this study, the MEDUSA coupling produces $\delta^{13}C{DIC}$ differences of up to 0.2% compared to the original BEC method through direct influence from the sediment and through feedbacks from the ocean physics leading to the water mass displacement as well.
-This result indicates that neglecting the sediment processes may cause a large error in the modelled chemical compositions of the bottom water.
-We emphasize that this error is significant in (paleo-)ocean simulations because its magnitude is close to 10 % of the typical range of $\delta^{13}C{DIC}$ values in the ocean.
+Consequently it would be worth considering carefully how to model the sediment feedback in an ocean or climate model, and a prognostic sediment model that simulates the early diagenetic processes explicitly will have an advantage, especially if it is used for a climate simulation covering different climate states and the transitions between them.
+In this study, the MEDUSA coupling produces $\delta^{13}C{DIC}$ differences as much as 0.2‰ compared to the original BEC method over large areas.
+This result indicates that neglecting of the sediment processes may cause a large error in the modelled chemical compositions of the bottom water.
+We emphasize that this error is significant in (paleo-)ocean simulations because its magnitude is close to 10% of the typical range of $\delta^{13}C{DIC}$ values in the ocean.
 For example, it is comparable with the prescribed uncertainty for fitting a model to data in a paleo state estimate (Kurahashi-Nakamura et al., 2017) that takes proxy data from benthic foraminifera into account.
-This will be even more important in the event that the other components of uncertainty have smaller contributions as implied by Breitkreuz et al. (2018).
+This will be even more important in case the other components of uncertainty have smaller contributions as implied by Breitkreuz et al. (2018).